 That is what the National Shipbuilding Office is intended to do.
 It is to bring together all the Departments that hon.
 Members have referred to, but then add industry to ensure that it is a key team effort.
 That will, of course, support innovation—to ensure that skills are also aligned—and the supply chain.
 It will outline the vision for the UK’s shipbuilding enterprise, and the strategy that I referred to in answer to the intervention from the right hon.
 Member for North Durham.

 A good example of the way the country can showcase its real innovation is the new national flagship, which is a sign of the Government’s determination to support prosperity, jobs and skills in the UK shipbuilding sector.
 The right hon.
-Gentleman mentioned Wights, the shipyard company on the Isle of White.
+Gentleman mentioned Wights, the shipyard company on the Isle of Wight.
 I was at the boat show in Southampton yesterday, and met with RS Sailing, which is developing a green, electrically powered, rigid inflatable boat, and with the marine division of Barrus and Bruntons Propellers—highly efficient propeller technology—to give a few examples.
 The Society of Maritime Industries event, earlier this week on HMS Albion, brought together all those industries, and others.

 Companies such as that, with technology such as that, could be showcased in this new national flagship, which is a sign of the Government looking to provide a showcase for technology, and be part of the drumbeat of ships, so they would understand when the Government were procuring new vessels.
 A major part of that is the MOD’s Type 31s and Type 26s, all the way through to our naval support vessels.
 However, we also have civilian vessels—ice patrol, ocean surveillance, and, of course, research.
 The RRS Sir David Attenborough is the latest example of those very high-quality ships being produced by the UK.
 A new fleet of Home Office cutters is also being considered, should funding be confirmed, with the intention of securing UK value for that.